-ECONOMIC FACTORS AND FISCAL YEAR 2013
+ECONOMIC FACTORS AND FISCAL YEAR 2014

-The City's elected and appointed officials considered many factors when setting the fiscal year 2013 budget, tax rates, and fees that will be charged for the business-type activities.
-The City of Arlington is beginning to see progress in our economic recovery.
-Home sales are increasing, for FY 2013 the City expects an increase of 2.4%.
-General Fund sales tax revenues reached \$50 million for the first time in FY 2012, and are expected to continue to grow with the growth in the City's Entertainment District.
+The City's elected and appointed officials considered many factors when setting the fiscal year 2014 budget, tax rates, and fees that will be charged for the business-type activities.
+The City of Arlington is continuing to see modest progress in our economic recovery.
+Home sales are increasing, for FY 2014 the City expects the increases to continue.
+General Fund sales tax revenues reached \$50 million for the first time in FY 2012, and increased to \$54M in 2013.
 Nevertheless, City Council and management remain committed to prudent, conservative fiscal planning.
-Key budget strategies continue to be:
+Key budget strategies in 2014 are: